JelteF/thesis/log.md

     Apache on the same server, so nginx would use a non blocking proxy to Apache and get a request back from apache that would cause a non blocking proxy to the origin server.

+## 4th week (Week 17)
+### Achievements
+- Fix logging of cache status for lua requests

+### Issues
+- The variable specifying the cache status wasn't accessible from the lua request since it was set in the subrequest.

+## 5th week (Week 18)
+### Achievemnts
+- Get Comcast to work.
+- Get supplied test script working

+## 6t week (Week 19)
+### Achievemnts
+- Changing the test script so it does tests for something useful for this setup

+### Issues
+- Getting useful information out of the cache
+- Audio is not requested in the same range for all formats